 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 5:55 am and the next low tide at 6:26 pm.
-The first high tide was at 2:27 pm and the next high tide will be at 11:37 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 2:49 am and the next high tide will be at 2:49 pm.
+The first low tide was at 7:50 am and the next low tide will be at 8:49 pm.

 The lunar phase is a Waning Crescent.
-Today we had 14 hours and 3 minutes of sun.
-The solar transit was at 1:14 pm and the length of time the moon will be visible will be 15 hours and 27 minutes.
+Today we have 10 hours and 32 minutes of sun.
+The solar transit is at 12:56 pm and the length of time the moon will be visible will be 12 hours and 32 minutes.

-The tidal coefficient today is 43, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient increases to 46 to end the day with a tidal coefficient of 49.
-The tide heights today are 0.3 ft, 5.9 ft, 4.9 ft and 5.9 ft.
+The tidal coefficient today is 70, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient increases to 75 to end the day with a tidal coefficient of 79.
+The tide heights today are 5.2 ft, 2.6 ft, 6.6 ft and 2.0 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Smith Island which is of 8.2 ft and a minimum height of -2.6 ft.

-The solunar fishing calendar in Smith Island tells us that today is an average day for fishing, the fish activity forecast is average.
+The solunar fishing calendar in Smith Island tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Smith Island.
 The times are generated in local time in Washington and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: